-• Section 120.9(c): The proposed requirement reduces the oxygen concentration to less than or equal to 3 percent by volume on a dry basis over firing rates of 20 percent to 100 percent for boilers installed in new construction with capacities at or above 5 MMBtu/h.
-The current exception for boilers with thermal efficiencies above 85 percent would be eliminated.
-The proposed requirement would eliminate the option of controlling combustion air volume with firing rates.
-The proposal also clarifies that stack-gas oxygen concentration must be maintained by, removing the word "excess" from code language.
+• Exception to Section 120.9(c): The purpose of the change to this Exception is to raise the oxygen concentration exception from boilers with thermal efficiencies above 85 percent to boilers with thermal efficiency above 90 percent.
+The change also clarifies that stack-gas oxygen concentration must be maintained by removing the word "excess" from code language.